 For more information, check out the following resources:

-The Institute of International Education announced the launch of Generation Study Abroad, a five-years campaign to double the number of American students who study abroad by the end of the decade.
+The Institute of International Education announced the launch of Generation Study Abroad, a five-year campaign to double the number of American students who study abroad by the end of the decade.
 Their goal is to have 600,000 U.S. students studying abroad in credit and non-credit programs.

 The Gilman Scholarship offers awards up to $5,000 to study abroad to U.S. citizen undergraduates receiving federal Pell Grant funding at 2-year or 4-year colleges or universities.
 Students studying a Critical Need Language may receive a $3,000 supplement for a total possible award of $8,000.

 NOTE: For your application and essay, please be sure to include the following details IF they apply to you.

 Each year, more than $600,000 in scholarships, grants and financial support is awarded to deserving students & institutions.
 Funds are available for both summer and semester programs.
 AIFS is the first study abroad organization to become a committed partner of Generation Study Abroad and are now offering Generation Study Abroad Scholarships for semester and summer programs.